Contact InfoAtomsEducationTrophyDocumentMicroscope

 Our research summary

-Our research focuses on understanding the molecular interactions underlying the formation of membrane-less organelles or so-called biomolecular condensates and how they give rise to function and disease.
-We have made critical contributions to the conceptual understanding that biomolecular condensates are formed through phase separation and that multivalent interactions in disordered proteins and through domain-motif interactions mediate this process.
+The Mittag Lab focuses on understanding the molecular interactions underlying the formation of membraneless organelles, also called biomolecular condensates, and how they give rise to function and disease.
+We have made critical contributions to the conceptual understanding that biomolecular condensates form through phase separation and that multivalent interactions in disordered proteins and domain-motif interactions mediate through this process.

-Our current studies specifically focus on phase separation and compartmentalization in biomolecular condensates; sequence-conformation-function relationships of IDPs, and disease processes caused by dysregulation of phase separation and the modulation of multivalency.
-We employ a combination of biophysical, biochemical, and cell biological approaches in our research, as well as specialized tools like NMR spectroscopy, light scattering, fluorescence approaches, microscopy, proteomics, and analytical ultracentrifugation.
+Our current studies specifically focus on the physical properties of biomolecular condensates, sequence-conformation-function relationships of IDPs and disease processes caused by dysregulated phase separation.
+We employ a combination of biophysical, biochemical and cell biological approaches in our research, as well as specialized tools like NMR spectroscopy, light scattering, fluorescence approaches, microscopy and proteomics.

 Phase separation and biomolecular condensates

-An increasing number of biomolecular condensates – including the nucleolus, stress granules, and nuclear speckles – have been shown to be formed via a phase separation.
-Importantly, dysregulation of phase separation can result in disease.
-Mutations can disrupt functionally important phase separation, and the result can be cancer.
-On the other hand, the prolonged assembly of stress granules can result in their maturation and protein aggregation, giving rise to the hallmarks of neurodegenerative diseases such as ALS.
+An increasing number of biomolecular condensates — including the nucleolus, stress granules and nuclear speckles — have been shown to form via a phase separation.
+Importantly, dysregulated phase separation can result in disease.
+Mutations can disrupt functionally important phase separation, potentially resulting in cancer.
+Additionally, stress granule dysregulation can result in aging processes and protein aggregation, giving rise to the hallmarks of neurodegenerative diseases, such as ALS.

-Our research will improve our understanding of the formation and function of stress granules and nuclear speckles, the two major biomolecular condensates we study.
-But the impact of our research reaches further, as phase separation is now recognized to play a role in transcriptional regulation, the DNA damage response, membrane receptor clustering, and the selectivity filter of the nuclear pore complex.
+Our research will improve our understanding of the formation and function of stress granules, nuclear speckles and condensates involved in transcription, which are the major biomolecular condensates we study.
+However, the impact of our research reaches further, as phase separation is now recognized to play a role in the DNA damage response, membrane receptor clustering and RNA metabolism.

 Mittag Lab

-The role of hnRNPA1 in ALS and other neurodegenerative diseases
+The role of stress granules in ALS and other neurodegenerative diseases

 Mittag Lab